keychera/level-up-pixi/README.md

         ☐ level up modal
     ☐ research about animations, figure out the animation render loop ☐ spawn an animated object
-        ☐ pace/speed of an animation, slower/faster/controllable shake animation
+        ☑ pace/speed of an animation, slower/faster/controllable shake animation
-        ☐ modal-like UI
+            ☐ I think Tweedle.js can cover this, so understanding it is now the goal ☐ modal-like UI
         ☐ progress bar animation
     ☐ research about particles